The HEAL Food Alliance

 Please Join Us

-In order to launch the food movement and galvanize the change needed in this country, we need $3 million to fund the first year of this initiative.Please consider making a gift and joining the movement to fix our nation’s broken food system.
+In order to launch the food movement and galvanize the change needed in this country, we need $3 million to fund the first year of this initiative.Please consider making a gift and joining the movement to transform our nation’s food system.
 UCS is coordinating the fundraising for all of our partners' work in the HEAL Food Alliance—and your gift will directly support HEAL's work.

 Organizations and community leaders working to solve food system problems have become increasingly aware of their interconnectedness, their common roots in our national food policy failures, and the need to work together toward transformative solutions.